 What I’m interested in these days

-- Developing and refining a curriculum to support community managers in science – in my role as Program Director for the AAAS Center for Scientific Collaboration and Community Engagement (CSCCE) – request to join us here!
+- Developing and refining a curriculum to support community managers in science – in my role as Center Director for the AAAS Center for Scientific Collaboration and Community Engagement (CSCCE) – request to join us here!

 - Defining the roles and skill sets of scientific community managers – which includes my work with the C3 project team of the 2017 class of AAAS Community Engagement Fellows.

 - Considering our online, technology-mediated interactions and specifically whether co-creation is possible online.
 How do we encourage discourse in such a way that we can share and build on ideas and handle the associated identity issues?